Inventory

 Depending on the product, market, and niche, you can choose from the following methods:

-Ecommerce inventory management is the process of calculating the price, location, amount, and quantity of products available for your business.
+eCommerce inventory management is the process of calculating the price, location, amount, and quantity of products available for your business.
 The products could be present in your warehouse, sourced via a third-party fulfillment center, or bought through dropshipping.
-With the help of ecommerce inventory management, a business knows which products are in stock, out of stock, or understocked.
+With the help of eCommerce inventory management, a business knows which products are in stock, out of stock, or understocked.

 Inventory is closely associated with a business’s finances.
 Correct control over your inventory gives you a 360-degree view of the revenue potential of each product.
 This helps you make better marketing decisions and adjust the demand for warehousing.